atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

-Toilet Paper Dispenser (§604.7), Lavatory (§213.3.4) where provided, Mirror (§213.3.5) where provided, Coat Hooks and Shelves (§213.3.7) at least 1 of each type where provided, Dispensers and Receptacles (§205) where provided, Turning Space (§603.2.1) 60" diameter circle or T-turn.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/7.png){: .img-large}
+Toilet Paper Dispenser (§604.7), Lavatory (§213.3.4) where provided, Mirror (§213.3.5) where provided, Coat Hooks and Shelves (§213.3.7) at least 1 of each type where provided, Dispensers and Receptacles (§205) where provided, Turning Space (§603.2.1) 60 inches diameter circle or T-turn.]({{ site.baseurl }}{{ page.image-directory }}chapter6/toilet-rooms/7.png){: .img-large}

 #### Urinals (§213.3.3)